anuran-roy/OpnRank/README.md

    1. (Optional) Send a request to the URL (if content is from a URL)
    2. Receives the data from the URL (if URL allows for scraping), or the local file (currently .pdf and .txt formats are supported.)
    3. Parses the data such that only the text from the content remains.
-   4. Writes the text data into a .txt f
+   4. Writes the text data into a .txt file for futher analysis.

 Although it is simple, modules can be very well added to it for different purposes (E.g., adding support for other file formats)